valkey-io/libvalkey/docs/standalone.md

 ev_run(EV_DEFAULT_ 0);
 ```

+The asynchronous context _should_ hold a connect callback function that is called when the connection attempt completes, either successfully or with an error.

+It _can_ also hold a disconnect callback function that is called when the connection is disconnected (either because of an error or per user request).
+The context object is always freed after the disconnect callback fired.

 ### Executing commands

 Executing commands in an asynchronous context work similarly to the synchronous context, except that you can pass a callback that will be invoked when the reply is received.